Getting the stink out of your hockey gear at home: How to wash your hockey equipment in a washing machine!

 As much as a hockey player may be oblivious or even somewhat “attached” to the stench wafting out of their hockey bag, it really shouldn’t be ignored.
-The fact is that odour is the result of the sweat and bacteria that has permeated the equipment, and not only does it smell disgusting, if left unattended to, that bag becomes a breeding ground, and eventually you can expect mold and mildew to start appearing on your gear, and possibly fibres in your equipment to start breaking down and deteriorating.
+That odour is sweat and bacteria that have permeated the equipment.
+Not only does it smell disgusting, if left unattended to, the hockey bag becomes a breeding ground, and eventually you can expect mould and mildew to start appearing on your gear, possibly breaking down the fibres in your equipment, causing it to deteriorate.

 for your convenience, this post contains afilliate links